geotools/geotools/docs/user/library/xml/faq.rst

    This is similar to the approach taken by OGR; OGR figures out where the "geometry" is; and then goes up two levels and assumes those things are features.

    Both of these approaches are strictly a work around for a common problem of misconfigured WFS servers.

 Here is how to review the configuration of your WFS Server:

-1. If you are having a problem with a HashMap being returned when you expect a Feature, you should check GetCapabilities responses for remote server e.g. with browser::
+1. If you are having a problem with a ``HashMap``  being returned when you expect a Feature, you should check GetCapabilities responses for remote server e.g. with browser::

       http://{URL}?SERVICE=WFS&VERSION=1.1.0&REQUEST=GetCapabilities

-2. After that, ensure that <ows:Operation> elements contain urls that actually work
+2. After that, ensure that ``<ows:Operation>`` elements contain URLs that actually work

-3. In particular check that DescribeFeatureType responds with the expected XML Schema
+3. In particular check that ``DescribeFeatureType``  responds with the expected XML Schema

 Q: I am in a restricted environment, how to configure SchemaLocator?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can configure the Parser with a SchemaLocator (we use this internally to force the parser to a copy of the GML schema included in the GeoTools jars; rather than force the Parser to download the GML schema each time).
+You can configure the Parser with a ``SchemaLocator``  (we use this internally to force the parser to a copy of the GML schema included in the GeoTools jars; rather than force the Parser to download the GML schema each time).

-1. To customise how XML Schemas are located in a restricted environment (such as web portal for multiple WFS services that require authorization, or require the use of an HTTP proxy for schema requests).
+1. To customize how XML Schemas are located in a restricted environment (such as web portal for multiple WFS services that require authorization, or require the use of an HTTP proxy for schema requests).

 2. Create custom SchemaLocator we start with configuration like so::